nidrissi/web/content/post/git-2-theory/index.en.md

   <img class="img-fluid" alt="An example of a linear history tree." src="history-linear.svg"/>

   (If only writing a paper took four tries!)
-  The tip of the arrow is the parent, and the shaft of the arrow is the child.
+  The tip of the arrow is the child, and the shaft of the arrow is the parent.
   This relation is asymmetrical: one commit is identified as the parent, and one is identified as the child.
   This makes the graph into a _directed_ graph.
   It's not possible to create a loop in the history, so this graph has no directed cycles.